What is the National Committee on North Korea? When and why was it formed?

 We are a diverse group.
 Several members served as diplomats in some of the landmark U.S.-DPRK negotiations.
 Some have authored major books on the history, society, and security of the Korean Peninsula.
 Other members have worked in virtually all parts of North Korea, and on issues related to the country's current economic, humanitarian, refugee, and medical crises.
 Our collective experience reaches back to the era of the Korean War.
 Most have extensive contacts in the Republic of Korea, China, Japan, and Russia related to the Korean Peninsula.
 While the NCNK is non-governmental, several members have ongoing ties with current or past administrations and with the U.S. Congress.

 For the Committee's complete membership list, click here

 Who finances the Committee?

 The NCNK is supported by individuals and foundations.
-For a list of foundations supporting the NCNK, please click here.
+For a list of foundations supporting the NCNK, as well as information on how to donate, please click here.

 Is the National Committee on North Korea part of the U.S. government or any other government?